Revolutionary-Games/Thrive/doc/input_system.md

 public void Zoom(float delta, float value) {}
 ```
 The Zoom method gets called when `g_zoom_in` or `g_zoom_out` gets pressed.
 Via the `value` parameter you know if the user pressed wants to zoom in or out.<br>
+The -1.0f belongs to the g_zoom_in and the 1.0f belongs to the g_zoom_out
 <hr>

 ```